A PDF of this policy is at the bottom of the page.

 Purpose: This policy describes university standards for managing incidents of bullying.
 It also establishes procedures for handling related complaints or incidents of policy violations.

-Applicability: This policy applies to all university personnel, students, vendors, contractors, consultants, guests and others who do business with the University.
+Applicability: This policy applies to all university personnel, students, vendors, contractors, volunteers, and guests.
 It applies on University property and at off-campus locations where University business is conducted.

 Chapter 1 – Introduction

-Eastern Washington University will not tolerate bullying behavior directed toward any member of the university community or to any person on university property.
+Eastern Washington University will not tolerate bullying behavior, as defined below, directed toward any member of the university community or to any person on university property.

-This policy applies to all EWU programs, events and facilities, including, but not limited to, student services, educational programs and employment.
-All members, visitors and guests of the campus community are required to comply with this policy.
+This policy applies to all conduct engaged in on university property or as part of a university program or activity.
+All employees, students, vendors, contractors and guests are required to comply with this policy.
 EWU employees and students conducting university business at a location off-campus, i.e. business trips, internships, etc, are also subject to the provisions of this policy.

 1-4.
 Reprisal or Retaliation